2025 Solar Incentives Guide for Dedham, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of your solar system's cost.
+When thinking about solar incentives, you likely think of federal incentives first.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006, for you to claim the credit.
-Initially, the ITC applied to 30% of all system costs (panels, equipment, accessories and labor), although the total amount has fluctuated slightly over time between 26-30%.
+The ITC applies to solar panels installed on your primary or secondary residence in the United States.
+The solar system has to have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
+Initially, the ITC applied to 30% of all installation costs (panels, accessories, labor and equipment), although the amount has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 State & Local Solar Incentives